Relating nets and factorization algebras of observables: free field theories: Comparing the definitions

-taking the limit over opens $U \in \Caus(\Mcal)$ for which $U$ is a Cauchy hypersurface.
+taking the limit over opens $\Ocal \in \Caus(\Mcal)$ for which $B$ is a Cauchy hypersurface.
+The time-slice axiom then ensures that this limit construction agrees with the diamond construction above.
 It was shown in \cite{Chilian} that this algebra is naturally isomorphic to the algebra obtained by quantizing the Cauchy data.